Validated through ESA-supported autonomous navigation deployments

 -

-Proven in research, industrial, and autonomous systems
+Proven through research, industrial, and autonomous system deployments

 Current deployments and products make use of ultra-wideband (UWB) to deliver high-precision ranging and positioning, but the same core methods can be applied using other radio technologies where appropriate.